From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 7. Wine spa, Japan

-While you may be privy to the luxurious wine spas of France, Japan’s version is more house red than Chateauneuf-du-Pape.
+While you may have heard of the luxurious wine spas of Bordeaux, Japan’s version is more house red than Chateauneuf-du-Pape.
 Yunessun Spa Resort in Hakone, Japan boasts a communal wine pool where visitors can front crawl their way through a sea of red wine.
 Vinotherapy, as it is known, is said to have a rejuvenating effect on the skin and slow the ageing process.
-However, if you prefer to save the strong stuff until after dinner, you can take a dip in the resort’s green tea or coffee spa instead.
+However, if red isn’t your colour, you could always take a dip in the resort’s green tea or coffee spa instead.

 More information: www.yunessun.com/en/